heliogoodbye/TM-Derby-Schedule/README.md

 Overall, the "TM Derby Schedule" plugin streamlines the process of managing and presenting roller derby game schedules on WordPress websites, catering to the needs of roller derby enthusiasts, teams, and organizations.

+- **Font Awesome Integration**: This plugin makes use of the Font Awesome Free icon set.
+Font Awesome Free is licensed under the SIL Open Font License 1.1, MIT License, and Creative Commons Attribution 4.0 International.
+This version can be used for personal and commercial projects.
 ---

 # How to use TM Derby Schedule